takanori-fujiwara/visuco/README.md

 #### Mac OS
 * Install latest XCode from Mac App store
 * After finishing installation of XCode, __launch XCode at once to verify XCode__.
+* Install xcode-select with a command below.

+    `xcode-select --install`

+    After this command, follow the instruction from XCode.

 * Install Qt.
 If you use home brew(http://brew.sh) use the commands below

     `brew update`